Your dog’s personality may have little to do with its breed

 The answer: While physical traits such as a greyhound’s long legs or a Dalmatian’s spots are clearly inherited, breed is not a strong predictor of any individual dog’s personality.

-The researchers’ work, published Thursday in the journal Science, marshals a massive dataset to reach these conclusions — the most ever compiled, said Adam Boyko, a geneticist at Cornell University, who was not involved in the study.
+The researchers’ work, published Thursday in the journal Science, marshals a massive data set to reach these conclusions — the most ever compiled, said Adam Boyko, a geneticist at Cornell University, who was not involved in the study.

 Dogs became humanity’s best friend more than 14,000 years ago, as the only animal domesticated before the advent of agriculture.